LegitSuperfall/My_Tool_Compendium/README.md

 I'm sorry if it's too big.
 I'm sure no one minds the size.
 ###### (That's what she said)

+### In case you've never used GitHub, you just have to click where it says 'The List.md'

 This list...
 It got a bit out of hand.
 I just kept adding to it...
 I've been writing this for__**~~two hours~~ FIVE HOURS**__.
 It got so big I had to separate it into six parts just to post it on Discord.
 I really hope i didn't waste my time here